 Entry regulations and travel within the country

-From 1 April 2022, China requires all vaccinated travelers to obtain two negative Covid test results.
+From 30 June 2022, China requires all vaccinated travelers to obtain two negative Covid-test results.
 In addition, the negative test results have to be confirmed by the Chinese Embassy.
-Upon arrival to China, travelers are subject to undergo at least 14 days of centralized quarantine.
-Depending on the regulations of the province, a home quarantine as well as health monitoring period may follow.
+Upon arrival to China, travelers are subject to undergo at least 7 days of centralized quarantine which is followed by 3 days of self-monitoring.
+The duration of quarantine and health monitoring period might still vary between different provinces.
 The regulations are prone to rapid and sudden changes.

 Traveling within the country can be controlled by requiring a negative Covid-test, quarantine, or by other restrictions and regulations.
 Some provinces in China might restrict unvaccinated people from traveling or from entry into public areas such as shopping malls or hospitals.
 China’s vaccination plan now includes foreigners living in China and local vaccines are largely accessible around the country.

 The Chinese authorities have informed that a Covid-19 positive person will be transferred to a designated hospital or quarantine center for treatment, regardless of the age of the person.
 This also applies to asymptomatic cases.
 Separating a Covid positive person from their healthy family members has been a key measure, which might be applied even in the case of children and infants.
 The Finnish Embassy and Consulate General have currently limited capacity to influence situations where the Chinese health authorities are the decision-maker.